Lark bunting: Breeding

 Temporal flexibility in female choice parallels the phenomenon seen in Darwin's finches, with different beak sizes and shapes favored for changing food supply over years, defined as temporal selection in the context of natural selection.
 In lark buntings, a trait that is positively selected upon one year was likely negatively selected against in a previous year.
 These dramatic fluctuations highlight the importance of looking at sexual selection patterns over an extended period of time before drawing any conclusions.
 By looking at short time periods, however, it possible to identify female preference annually, however it is difficult to make any extrapolations for these assessments.
 An additional consequence of variation of female choice annually is the potential elimination of phenotypic selection for male trait exaggeration.

 Males are characterized as weakly territorial prior to mating, however, there has been some evidence on territory features correlating with female settlement, thus female reproductive success.
 Studies have shown that shade is an important resource for female reproductive success.
 As a fitness-limiting feature, it would be reasonable to expect this could account for any existing tendencies for males being territorial.
 However, levels of male aggression do not change, which lends to the conclusion that female choice corresponds with changes in fitness-indicator traits.
 Extra-pair mating has been corresponded with nesting site quality, adding further characterization to male aggression.
-Many studies have showed territory characteristics as important for mate acquisition, however a recent study shows evidence of its decreased role comparatively to female choice.
+Many studies have shown territory characteristics being important for mate acquisition; however, a recent study shows evidence of its decreased role in comparison to female choice.